 Illinois law extends the statute of limitations for minors for up to 8 years after the injury occurs or until the minor’s 22nd birthday.

-Illinois Doctors Partner with MEDPLI
+Illinois Doctors & Surgeons Partner with MEDPLI

 We exclusively broker medical malpractice insurance, focusing daily on making the professional liability process less burdensome and expensive for doctors.